tsafin/doc/doc/1.9/book/box/engines/vinyl.rst

 the article is going to take some serious mental effort.

 An LSM tree in vinyl is just a small piece of the puzzle.
-Even with a single table (or so-called “space”), vinyl creates and maintains several LSM trees, one for each index.
+Even with a single table (or so-called "space"), vinyl creates and maintains several LSM trees, one for each index.
 But even a single index can be comprised of dozens of LSM trees.
 Let’s try to understand why this might be necessary.